thesandboxgame/sandbox-smart-contracts/packages/avatar/contracts/nft-collection/NFTCollection.md

 token minting function on the last wave.
 Price is set by wave and is paid in tokens denoted by the allowedToExecuteMint contract

-this method is backward compatible with the previous contract, so, it uses last configured wave event: {Transfer}
+this method is backward compatible with the previous contract, so, it uses last configured wave

 Parameters: